 The team at The Law Offices of Greg Prosmushkin, P.C. wants to take a moment and review what is known about this developing story.
 Alcohol-impaired crashes can cause serious injuries.
-If you need a Philadelphia DUI accident attorney, we are here to help you secure the compensation you deserve.
+If you need a best dui lawyer in philadelphia, we are here to help you secure the compensation you deserve.

 In the lawsuit, it is alleged that Delgado had been drinking at two establishments on Sept.
 18 and Sept.
 19 prior to the crash.
 It says that he was visibly intoxicated and “exhibited dangerous behavior” and “presented a high risk of harm to others” when staff continued to serve him alcohol.
 The suit claims that neither business should have continued to serve him or allow him to drive.

 Delgado was not injured in the crash and has not been charged with any crimes as of this writing.

 Yes, you can file a lawsuit against restaurants and bars in these cases.
 Under Pennsylvania’s Dram Shop law, any business or individual who knowingly serves or sells alcohol to a person who is visibly intoxicated can be held responsible for any damage that person causes.

 This can be difficult to prove, and you may wonder how you can tell if someone is visibly intoxicated.
 While it may seem obvious to most people, it is not as if a bartender should administer a breathalyzer to every patron.
 However, they should be on the lookout for the following:

 - Red or bloodshot eyes

 - Difficulty walking

 Are You Ready to Take Your Case Forward?